flnews_post_proc

 DESCRIPTION

-You can have a dialog displayed just before the post-processor is invoked, to disable some configuration options.
-Provided that either YAD, Zenity, Whiptail or only xterm are available on your computer, you can choose from the following options.
-You cannot use the dialog to enable options which have not yet been set in the configuration.
+Before the post-processor runs, a dialog can be displayed to allow users to disable certain CONFIGURATION options.
+If Whiptail or xterm are available, you can choose to disable the following options.
+You cannot enable options that haven't already been set in the configuration.

-• Signatures, as set in the configuration can be ignored.
-Either a default signature will appear as set in flnews or none.
+• Signatures (if set in the CONFIGURATION) can be ignored.
+A default signature will be used, or no signature at all.

-• The X-No-Archive header, if set for the current newsgroup, can be ignored.
+• The "Archive" and "X-No-Archive" headers can be ignored if set for the current newsgroup.

-Pushing Esc or the cancle-button of the dialog interrupts the process, flnews will not post the article.
+Pressing Esc or the Cancel button on the dialog will interrupt the process, and flnews will not post the article.

 CONFIGURATION

-On first execution of the program, a copy of the original configuration file is created in /home/[user]/.flnews_post_proc.conf It is this file which is used from then on.
-If you delete it, it will be recreated, on the next occasion, but your own changes will be lost.
+Upon first execution of the program, a copy of the original configuration file is created in /home/[user]/.flnews_post_proc.conf.
+This file is used thereafter.
+Deleting it will cause the file to be recreated, but any custom changes will be lost.

 FUP_NAME

-Leave this field empty to keep the default from the FLNews configuration intact.
+Leave this field empty to retain the default value from the FLNews configuration.

 DEFAULT: EMPTY